elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-1-execute-vmware-cmdlets-and-customize-scripts-using-powercli.md

 	>         VMId Property System.String VMId {get;}
 	>
 >
->         So it looks like there is an option called &#8220;Created&#8221;, that is probably what we need.
-Also there is an &#8216;Out-File&#8217; cmdlet in powershell.
+>         So it looks like there is an option called "Created", that is probably what we need.
+Also there is an 'Out-File' cmdlet in powershell.
 Here is the information on that:
 >
 	>
 	>         PowerCLI C:\Program Files (x86)\VMware\Infrastructure\vSphere PowerCLI> get-help out-file